lburcaw/cleaningdatacoursera/README.md

 Readme for run_analysis.R
 ==========================

-The data set is comprised of 30 subjects each performing 6 different activities which are the following:
+The data set (found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is comprised of 30 subjects each performing 6 different activities which are the following:

 1. WALKING
 2. WALKING_UPSTAIRS